AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/bots.md

 ![Total Bot traffic by bot name during selected time period:](../../assets/tools/observation-for-adobe-commerce/total-bot-traffic-bot-name.png)

-* The **[!UICONTROL Total Bot traffic by bot name during selected time period]:** table contains the aggregated count of non-cached requests where the [!UICONTROL request_user_agent] field has a string of [!DNL bots] in the value.
+* The **[!UICONTROL Total Bot traffic by bot name during selected time period]** table contains the aggregated count of non-cached requests where the [!UICONTROL request_user_agent] field has a string of [!DNL bots] in the value.
 This may or may not be the named [!DNL bot] as the [!UICONTROL request_user_agent] field value can be spoofed.
 The value under the [!UICONTROL Count] column is the most important.

 ## [!UICONTROL Total Bot Traffic by Bot name/IP address]